What is Reserve Rights (RSR)?

 TLDR

-Reserve Rights (RSR) is the dual-purpose utility and governance token for the Reserve Protocol, a decentralized system for creating asset-backed stablecoins and token baskets.
+Reserve Rights (RSR) is the utility and governance token for the Reserve Protocol, a decentralized platform that enables the creation of fully collateralized, asset-backed stablecoins and investment baskets.

 Deep Dive